 Criteria used to determine the retention periods include:

 - Are users able to update or delete the data themselves?
 Where users are able to see and update the personal data themselves, we keep the information for as long as the user chooses.
-For example, we keep your Spotify email address and other profile information until you choose to change or delete it yourself.

 - Is Spotify subject to a legal or contractual obligation to keep or delete the data?
 Examples include mandatory data retention laws, government orders to preserve data relevant to an investigation or data kept for the purposes of litigation.
 Conversely, we will remove unlawful content if the law requires us to do so.